geez0219/website-ng/src/assets/branches/r1.0/tutorial/beginner/t09_inference.md

 ## Running inference with transform method

 Running inference means using a trained deep learning model to get a prediction from some input data.
 Users can use `pipeline.transform` and `network.transform` to feed the data forward and get the computed result in any operation mode.
-Here we are going to use an end-to-end example (the same example code from [tutorial 8](./tutorials/r1.0/beginner/t08_mode)) on MNIST image classification to demonstrate how to run inference.
+Here we are going to use an end-to-end example (the same example code from [Tutorial 8](./tutorials/r1.0/beginner/t08_mode)) on MNIST image classification to demonstrate how to run inference.

 We first train a deep leaning model with the following code: